KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

 Every variable needs a name that will be used to call it and get the value, a type and a value.
 The available types are the following:

-- Static: a static number or string.
+- *Static*: a static number or string.
-- Dataset: the value of a selected dataset column.
+- *Dataset*: the value of a selected dataset column.
 If a column is not selected a set of variables key/value will be created using the first two columns of the selected dataset.
-- Profile: a set of profile attributes available. (ie. the username)
+- *Profile*: a set of profile attributes available. (ie. the username)
-- Driver: the value of a selected analytical driver.
+- *Driver*: the value of a selected analytical driver.

 The variables will be available inside the widgets with the $V{variablename} format.